 The world's first and only true subsea wet gas compressor

-The OneSubsea multiphase compressor, a 2015 OTC Spotlight on New Technology Award winner, is the world’s first and only true subsea wet gas compressor with no requirements for an upstream separation facility or an antisurge system, which greatly simplifies the subsea system requirements.
+The OneSubsea multiphase compressor is the world’s first and only true subsea wet gas compressor with no requirements for an upstream separation facility or an antisurge system, which greatly simplifies the subsea system requirements.
 The compressor is a contrarotating machine specifically designed for pressure boosting of unprocessed wellstream.
 This unique configuration, developed in collaboration with Statoil and Shell, enables a compact and robust design that is easy to install by use of light intervention vessels and is based on the well-proven design developed for subsea booster pumps.

 The subsea multiphase compressor is capable of handling high liquid contents without mechanical issues, with gas volume fractions typically in the range of 95% to 100%.
 This compressor represents a breakthrough in the subsea environment because it enables compression of the unprocessed wellstream without any need for preprocessing.
 This enables deployment of simplified subsea systems at lower capex and field development costs.